Skip to Content

 Insurance

 Applicants must be able to maintain third party liability insurance throughout the project in the amount of not less than $2 million.
-Note: if you do not have insurance, you can apply for insurance protection through the city.
+Note: if you do not have insurance, you may be able to apply for insurance protection through the City.

 Who can apply?